What are the legal frameworks?

 In Germany, the right to explore and extract is only granted by the state for free-to-mine natural resources.
 The right to dispose of a free-to-mine natural resource is referred to as a mining license and can be applied for from the mining authorities of the Federal States (see How are projects for the extraction of raw materials approved and monitored?)

-In accordance with Section 75 BBergG, the mining authorities keep a so-called mining rights register and a mining rights map in which the mining licenses newly granted under the BBergG or maintained under Section 149 BBergG (so-called “old rights and contracts”) must be entered.
+In accordance with Section 75 et seq.
+BBergG, the mining authorities keep a so-called mining rights register and a mining rights map in which the mining licenses newly granted under the BBergG or maintained according to Section 149 BBergG (so-called “old rights and contracts”) must be entered.
+The approval of mining activities themselves is continuously monitored in operating plans (see ii.
+Approval of an operating plan).1

 Public access to the mining rights register and the mining rights map was made possible within the scope of the German implementation of the D-EITI.
-Since 21 July 2017, the following information on granted and maintained mining licenses can be inspected upon request to the mining authorities in accordance with Section 76(3) BBergG without having to demonstrate a legitimate interest:
+Since July 2017, the following information on granted and maintained mining licenses can be inspected upon request to the mining authorities without having to demonstrate a legitimate interest:2,3

 • Owner